-The European Payments Council (EPC) is committed to contribute to safe, reliable, efficient, convenient, economically balanced and sustainable payments, which meet the needs of payment service users and support the goals of competitiveness and innovation in an integrated European economy.
-For this reason, the EPC publishes the yearly “Payment Threat and Fraud Trends Report” to contribute to creating awareness on payment threats and fraud trends, and to help payment stakeholders decide on proper actions to prevent fraud.
+The European Payments Council ( ) is committed to contribute to safe, reliable, efficient, convenient, economically balanced and sustainable payments, which meet the needs of payment service users and support the goals of competitiveness and innovation in an integrated European economy.
+For this reason, the publishes the yearly “Payment Threat and Fraud Trends Report” to contribute to creating awareness on payment threats and fraud trends, and to help payment stakeholders decide on possible actions to prevent fraud.

 Read more in ‘Related Documents’.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
 Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.